 - If one server contains multiple accounts that approach their resource limits, others will start to feel the squeeze

-- A crowded server can start to struggle to serve requests.
+- A crowded server can begin to struggle to serve requests.
 This manifests itself as slow speed or even site downtime

 - If you suspect that your server has been oversold and you’re experiencing ongoing issues, your host may move you to another shared server if you ask.
 If they won’t move you – and they aren’t obliged to – there isn’t much you can do except move or upgrade to a VPS.